mramshaw/ReactAWS/README.md

 - [x] Add GitHub actions build badge
 - [ ] Add linting
 - [x] Add [prettier](htts://prettier.io/) code formatting
+- [x] Add some routes so we can try out routing on AWS S3
 - [ ] Add some React tests (also to CI workflow)
 - [x] [Twelve-factor](http://12factor.net/) our build and CI
 - [x] Configure AWS IAM for deploying react components to S3 after the build